sadityakumar9211/thegraph-nft-marketplace/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+For detailed information on contributions see [this](https://github.com/sadityakumar9211/thegraph-nft-marketplace/blob/main/CONTRIBUTING.md).

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!